Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 It’s ok to add paint medium or thinner to the paint, but don’t make it too runny.
-Keep in mind the fat over lean rule.
+Keep the fat over lean rule in mind.

 - Lean layers of paint don’t expand as much, so if they are applied on top of fat layers, the expansion of the lower layers will make the upper layers crack.
 This is why you want to apply thinned paint first and oilier paint later in the process.